 Since the abbey was the first and most important place to see, we followed Rick Steves’ tip to bypass the maddening crowds.
 We climbed up the first set of stairs on the right after the drawbridge and followed the ramparts up, up and up some more.
 For a few minutes, I thought I might have to call on Michael again for a little help.

 Once again, the audio guide here is a must (in my opinion) to appreciate the abbey.
 We got inside just as the priest was finishing his speech to the congregation.
-“Hey, we get to hear the Sermon On The Mont,” I said to no one in particular.
+“Hey, we get to hear the Sermon On The Mont,” I said to no one in particular, and no one in particular chuckled.

 Afterward, we made our way down in the opposite direction and hit the most touristic part of MSM with a restaurant seemingly every five feet.
-We stopped for a quick bite to eat, and Kim had the famous Mont Saint-Michel Omelette that he said really shouldn’t be famous.
+We stopped for a quick bite to eat, and Kim had the “famous” Mont Saint-Michel Omelette that he said really shouldn’t be famous.
 I think I downed about 300 pommes frites.
-Without lunch, the climb up, touring the abbey and walking back down took about 90 minutes.
+Without lunch, the climb up, touring the abbey and walking back down took a little less than two hours.

 Our destination on this afternoon was Bayeux, but first we stopped at a nearby cemetery for Germans killed in World War II.
 The Cimetière Militaire Allemand contains the remains of 11,888 German soldiers.
 We walked through the cemetery, and there is a fantastic view out to Mont Saint-Michel.

 Now it was on to the easy drive to Bayeux, where we would spend the following three nights.
-Enough gas: check!
-Madame Bleu back working: check!
-Hotel name: check!
+Enough gas: Check!
+Madame Bleu back working: Vheck!
+Hotel name: Check!
 Address of hotel: Time to call the cats!
 Due to my crack organizational skills, my info was on the dining room table, probably sitting underneath a huge hairball.

 We approached Bayeux and were in search of the Hotel Chateau de Bellefontaine.
 I knew it couldn’t be in the center of town, because like our b&b in Amboise, this had more of a park-like setting.
 Passing by the Cathédrale Notre-Dame de Bayeux, we drove a little further and thankfully the TI was still open.